-Creating the illustrations for
+Creating the illustrations for THE SPIRIT JOURNEY

-In 2015, I invited Kajtek and Koko to join me in the telling of my story.
+It was back in 2015 when I invited Kajtek and Koko to join me in the telling of my story.
 More importantly, I aimed to do it in Janusz Christa’s unique graphic style.
 Through much experimentation, I found a way to develop new illustrations from Christa’s original works.

-My intention in working this way is out of respect for Christa’s Kajtek and Koko cartoons, and more importantly, to breathe life into Christa’s rich legacy.
-By releasing his characters from their ‘time capsule’, I hope to rekindle interest in them today.
+My intention in working this way, is out of respect for Christa’s Kajtek and Koko cartoons, and more importantly to breathe life into Christa’s rich legacy.
+By releasing his characters from their “time capsule”, I hope to rekindle interest in them today.

 So, here is how I go about it: